yojoots/libbitcoin-system-wiki/Inflationary-Quality-Fallacy.md

 > For all these reasons, the goal of uniformity of taxation is an impossible one.
 It is not simply difficult to achieve in practice; it is conceptually impossible and self-contradictory.

 Therefore it cannot be shown that seigniorage itself makes people poorer than the taxes it presumably replaces.
-Only a net increase in overall tax (provable reduction in wealth) can be shown to increase time preference.
+Only a net increase in overall tax, as an objective reduction in wealth, can be shown to increase time preference.